DanielCalvo/studies/Projects/dcalvo.dev/terraform_modules/s3_website/README.md

-- This is a module used to set up S3 websites with Cloudfront and SSL on my personal projects.
+- This is a module used to set up S3 websites with Cloudfront and SSL on my personal projects
+- Documentation and some tidying up pending